 Step 7: Now what?

 By orienting around your users’ needs and the dependencies involved in fulfilling them, and how to treat those individual dependencies, you can now perform a quick gap analysis:

-- Are there any components labeled as “Commodity” that you haven’t outsourced?
+- Are there any components the wider industry considers “Commodity” that you haven’t outsourced?

-- Are you doing this the hard way, e.g. building when you can buy?
+- Are you managing any components the hard way (e.g., building when you can buy)?
 And if so, why?
 There might be a good reason (or there might not).
 Find out!

 - On which components have you decided to focus your energy and invest heavily?
 Are you focused on a few areas, or are you spread over many?

-If this article helped you or if you have questions, I would love to hear from you!
-You can also hire me for one-on-one mapping work and group workshops for your company.
-Just drop me a line below!
+If this article helped you, or even if you just have more questions, I would love to hear from you!